Anti-causal domain generalization: Leveraging unlabeled data: Experiments

 \paragraph{Evaluation setup.} We treat each subject as a distinct environment and adopt a leave-one-subject-out evaluation protocol: one subject is held out for testing while models are trained on the remaining subjects.
 To evaluate the semi-supervised setting, we vary the number of training subjects with labeled observations from 20 to 127, while using unlabeled data from all training subjects for VIR.
 Predictive performance is assessed on the held-out subject using normalized mean squared error (nMSE), defined as the mean squared error divided by the variance of the subject's outcome.
 This normalization ensures that subjects with different outcome variability contribute equally to the evaluation; otherwise, subjects with larger stroke volume variations would dominate the aggregate error.
 To assess robustness, we report the conditional value at risk (CVaR), computed as the average nMSE for subjects above a given quantile threshold of the nMSE distribution, where higher quantiles correspond to worse-performing subjects.
 Additionally, we report Spearman's correlation between predicted and true stroke volume variations to evaluate tracking performance (i.e., how well predictions follow the temporal variations within a subject regardless of magnitude).

 \paragraph{Results.} Figure~\ref{fig:vitaldb_robustness} shows the robustness analysis when all 128 training subjects have labeled data, where each point represents the CVaR at a given quantile threshold.
-The \texttt{Pooled-Ridge} baseline exhibits poor robustness; its error increases substantially for more difficult subjects. \texttt{GroupDRO} improves over \texttt{Pooled-Ridge} but still shows relatively poor performance on difficult subjects.
-In contrast, \texttt{VIR} achieves lower nMSE across all quantiles.
-Since difficult subjects correspond to those with larger distributional shifts, this is consistent with VIR's objective of penalizing sensitivity to such shifts.
+The \texttt{Pooled-Ridge} baseline exhibits poor robustness; its error increases substantially for more difficult subjects. \texttt{GroupDRO} and \texttt{DRIG} improve over \texttt{Pooled-Ridge} but still show relatively poor performance on difficult subjects. \texttt{VIR} achieves lower nMSE across all quantiles, with the improvement most pronounced on difficult subjects.
+Since difficult subjects correspond to those with larger shifts, this is consistent with VIR's objective of penalizing sensitivity to such shifts.

 A natural follow-up question is whether these robustness gains compromise tracking performance.
 Regularization could improve worst-case nMSE simply by shrinking predictions toward zero rather than by learning robust structure.
 Figure~\ref{fig:vitaldb_corr} shows the distribution of per-subject Spearman correlations. \texttt{VIR} achieves median correlation comparable to \texttt{Pooled-Ridge}, with both methods centered around 0.8.
 The robustness improvements therefore do not come at the cost of tracking accuracy.